 "Is there a reason why only she and Elspeth can carry this burden?"
 Kaede asked Pascal over their private telepathy, trying to at least keep his thoughts busy while they waited.

 "Well... according to Lotharin legends, the Faerie Lords never had a cohesive system for spellcasting like the Dragonlords' internalized array," Pascal answered without any change in his worried countenance.
-"Of course, that may simply because humanity never learned magic from them, and after many generations even the Faekissed lost such arts."
+"Of course, humanity never learned magic from them, and after many generations even the Faekissed lost much of their lore."

 All Kaede saw when Sylviance first opened the 'doorway' from the other end was the Princess holding onto her tome of spells and concentrating in silence.

 "One of the founding Oriflammes of Rhin-Lotharingie -- I believe her name was Gwendolyn -- created a spell that allowed one's conscious to interface with the Faerie Lords' artifacts," Pascal continued as he watched another wagon come through.
 "In fact, her mastery of Sidhe Pathways was instrumental to the Rhin-Lotharingie Coalition's victory over the Holy Imperium during their Independence War.
-But it also proved to be a spell that only the Faekissed have been able to use, so there must be some sort of magical marker in them that we have yet to identify."
+However, it also proved to be a spell that only the Faekissed could use, so there must be some sort of magical marker in them that we have yet to identify."

 "Doesn't that support the theory that the Fae used a more 'innate' magic that couldn't simply be taught?"